tterimaa/express-jwt-authentication-starter/README.md

 4. Get /users/protected-admin should give you a response "Unauthorized (role)".
 To access this route you need to create an admin account by adding `"role": ["admin"]` in phase 1.

-If you got successfully to phase 3, the app starter is working correctly and you can start building your app!
+If you completed the previous steps successfully, the app is working correctly and you can start building your own on top of that!